 - 7. As set out in ISA (UK) 240, there is a presumed risk of fraud in revenue recognition.
 There is a risk that income may be misstated resulting in a material misstatement in the financial statements.
-We have rebutted this presumed risk in 2020/21 due to the extent of income now received from the Scottish Government and that the remaining income streams are from fees which are fixed and prepaid. - 8.
+We have rebutted this presumed risk in 2020/21 due to the extent of income received from the Scottish Government and there being minimal commercial or other income received. - 8.
 In line with Practise Note 10, as most public-sector bodies are net expenditure bodies, the risk of fraud is more likely to occur in expenditure.
-We have rebutted the risk of material misstatement caused by fraud in expenditure in 2020/21 as the nature of RoS's expenditure is predominantly on staff costs, supplies and services, including professional fees, and is therefore low risk.
+In 2020/21 we have rebutted the risk of material misstatement caused by fraud on all areas of expenditure with the exception of the Covid-19 support funds.
+This is because the nature of VisitScotland's expenditure is predominantly on staff costs, estate costs and supplies and services and is therefore low risk.